eulerhm/sbflandroidrif/index.md

 ## Artifacts of the paper "Evaluating testing strategies for resource related failures in mobile applications"

 The dataset includes 10 mobile applications.
 These applications are from different categories named according to the Play Store categories, with a large variation of size and test code size.
-For instance, applications vary from 2,269 lines of code (CommmonsApp) to more than 347,000 lines of code (WordPress-Android).
+For instance, applications vary from 14,499 lines of code (OwnTracks) to more than 347,000 lines of code (WordPress-Android).
 Similarly, test code size varies from 525 lines of code (Ground) to 5,564 (OneBusAway).
 Moreover, the number of test cases vary from 4 (Ground) to 164 (AnkiDroid).

 |Name 	        |Category  | LOC|	Test LOC	|Test Cases|Resources|
 |-------        |-------|---------|---------|-------|--------|-------                   |